Oscillations and Waves

 See also Daily Schedule Term 4

-Week 8 — Torsion Pendulum — Coupled Torsion Pendula — Torsion Waves
+Week 8 — Torsion Pendulum — Coupled Torsion Pendula — The Second Derivative — Torsion Waves

 Week 10 — Three-Dimensional Grid of Masses — Exam 2

-Week 11 — Continuous Systems from the n→∞ Limit — Guitar Strings and Drumheads
+Week 11 — Continuous Systems from the n→∞ Limit — Oscillators and Guitar Strings

-Week 12 — Sound Waves — Diffusion of Heat in a Rod
+Week 12 — Drumheads — Diffusion of Heat

-Week 13 — Diffusion of Pollutants — Schrodinger’s Equation
+Week 13 — Diffusion of Pollutants in Three Dimensions — Schrodinger’s Equation

 Week 14 — Exam 3 — Atomic Wave Functions